regiregi22/DaemonBite-Arcade-Encoder/README.md

 https://x.com/MisterAddons/status/1299887953410392064

-## -GRABAR PLACA EN ARDUINO IDE (Grabar un "Arduino Pro Micro"):
+## -GRABAR EN ARDUINO IDE (Grabar un "Arduino Pro Micro"):
 SparkFun distributed their own "SparkFun AVR Boards" platform with a "Pro Micro" board definition.
 Alternatively, you can select Tools > Board > Arduino AVR Boards > Arduino Micro.
 That is intended for use with the Micro board, but will also work with the Pro Micro in a pinch.
-This is the procedure: https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/all
+This is the correct procedure: https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/all#installing-windows

+=After installing that, Arduino IDE Settings:
+-COM Port
+-SparkFun AVR Board/Sparkfun Pro Micro
+-Processor: 5V/16Mhz